Trademark Classes Cheat Sheet Australia: 45 Classes

 |---|---|---|

-| Standard application (TM Headstart) | $330 | $330 per additional class |
+| TM Headstart application | $330 | $330 per additional class |

-| Standard application (direct filing) | $250 | $250 per additional class |
+| Standard application (pick-list) | $250 | $250 per additional class |

 Fees shown are government fees only (GST-free) and are current as of the date of publication.
 Check IP Australia's fee schedule for the latest figures.
 Professional fees for attorney services are separate.